- 126 Actual Exam Questions

 Verified Answer from Official Source:

-The correct answer is verified using NCIDQ IDFX content on universal design and accessibility.
+The correct answer is verified using NCIDQ IDFX content on sustainable design and material specifications.

 Objectives:

-NCIDQ IDFX Reference Manual (Section on Universal Design).
+NCIDQ IDFX Reference Manual (Section on Sustainable Design).

 Verified Answer from Official Source: